lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab5.md

 ### Program specification

 Your program must include the following structs and functions with exactly the specified inputs and return types.
-You may optionially start with the code in `/public/labs/lab5/lab5_starter.c`, which has the correct function headers.
+You may optionally start with the code in `/public/labs/lab5/lab5_starter.c`, which has the correct function headers.
 * struct `float_pt_t` with data members for sign, mantissa, and exponent
-* function `scan_float_pt_t` taking in a pointer to a `float_pt_t` and returning nothing (or, do the go beyonod item), which reads in a floating point number from standard in and assigns its values to the values of the pointed to `float_pt_t`
+* function `scan_float_pt_t` taking in a pointer to a `float_pt_t` and returning nothing (or, do the go beyond item), which reads in a floating point number from standard in and assigns its values to the values of the pointed to `float_pt_t`
 * function `print_float_pt_t` taking in a `float_pt_t` and returning void,